 At Nishimachi, we are committed to providing and maintaining a safe school environment for all of our students.
 Aligned with the recommendations of the International Task Force on Child Protection, we hold ourselves to the highest standard of effective recruiting practices with specific attention to student protection.

 Please take a moment to read through our Student Protection Policy.

 Please also find our Health and Wellness Curriculum which includes the outcomes for Child Protection from the AISA (Association of International Schools in Africa.)

 All applicants for positions at Nishimachi are asked to provide/verify appropriate student protection or "working with children" certification as part of their application.

-All staff must complete the Employee Code of Conduct annually, following Student Protection training.
+All staff must complete Student Protection training and sign the Employee Code of Conduct annually.